GorillaStack Is Hiring Developers20 Jun 2018

 AWS CloudTrail is an audit log of almost all the events that take place inside your AWS environment.
-You can consume the events in a number of different fashions but the most popular is to push them to an S3 bucket for inspection.
+You can consume the events in a number of different fashions.
+The most popular is to push them to an S3 bucket for inspection.

-With CloudTrail organizations can look at user & resource activity allow for deeper analysis and troubleshooting, particularly when encountering issues with an AWS environment.
+With CloudTrail, organizations can look at user & resource activity allowing for deeper analysis and troubleshooting.
+Particularly when encountering issues with an AWS environment.

 AWS CloudWatch can be used to monitor a number of services and applications that run inside an organizations AWS environment.
 CloudWatch gives organizations oversight of the whole cloud environment with feedback around resource utilization, application performance and operational health.

-CloudWatch allows for the monitoring of EC2, DynamoDB, EBS, RDS and many more service.
+CloudWatch allows for the monitoring of EC2, DynamoDB, EBS, RDS, and many more services.
 You can also monitor custom metrics for applications via API.
-One of the most popular use cases is for metrics to trigger alarms which can then be used to kick off other automated actions.
+One of the most popular use cases is for metrics to trigger alarms.
+With the triggers, it can then be used to kick off other automated actions.

 AWS Config is a service that enables you to assess, audit, and evaluate the configurations of your AWS resources.
-Config continuously monitors and records your AWS resource configurations and allows you to automate the evaluation of recorded configurations against desired configurations.
+Config continuously monitors and records your AWS resource configurations.
+It also allows you to automate the evaluation of recorded configurations against desired configurations.

-With Config, you can review changes in configurations and relationships between AWS resources, dive into detailed resource configuration histories, and determine your overall compliance against the configurations specified in your internal guidelines.
+With Config, you can review changes in configurations and relationships between AWS resources.
+You can then dive into detailed resource configuration histories.
+With that, you can determine your overall compliance against the configurations specified in your internal guidelines.
 This enables you to simplify compliance auditing, security analysis, change management, and operational troubleshooting.

 As a logging tool, Trusted Advisor works best when combined with CloudWatch.
 CloudWatch can be used to report on changes in Trusted Advisor.

-Then you can use these CloudWatch alarms to send alarms and notifications or even to trigger changes that remediate your environment.
+Along with Trusted Advisor, you can use these CloudWatch alarms to send alarms and notifications.
+With these alerts, you can use it trigger changes that remediate your environment.